Water the Indoor Plant Correctly

 If you’ve had your houseplants for a while, re-pot them with fresh potting soil every few years.
 Old soil loses minerals over the years, so all plants, even those that don’t grow very much, will benefit from a fresh batch of soil.

-If the top layer of soil becomes encrusted over time, loosen and remove it with a fork and replace with fresh, sterile potting soil.
+If the top layer of soil becomes encrusted over time, loosen and remove it with a fork and replace it with fresh, sterile potting soil.

 Fertilize the Indoor Plant Correctly